Investigations

 Naples Daily News, May 10-12, 2009

-This three-part investigative series examined the town government of Ave Maria.
-The series revealed that Ave Maria’s developers, including the founder of Domino’s Pizza, wrote and lobbied for a state law that allowed them to control the government forever.
+This three-part investigative series examined the town government of Ave Maria, a community in Southwest Florida.
+The series revealed that Ave Maria’s developers, including the billionaire founder of Domino’s Pizza, wrote and lobbied for a state law that allowed them to control the government forever.
 The developers’ power, which had never been reported previously, so departed from prior Florida development law that it might be unconstitutional.